 These three basic criteria have since been expanded to include additional considerations in light of emerging issues and trends.
-These include: leadership and community empowerment; innovation within the local context; gender equality and social inclusion; and transferability.
+These include: leadership and community empowerment; innovation

 &lt;sup>1 The Dubai International Award for Best Practices (DIABP) was established in 1995 under the directive of the late Sheikh Bin Rashid Al Maktoum, to recognize initiatives which have resulted in positive impact on improving the living environment.